Michaelszeng/Notes-On-Robotics/README.md

 Observe that the magnitude of a quaaternion is always equal to 1.
 This is useful when applying quaternions to rotate vectors, so the vectors' magnitude will not change.

 To apply a quaternion rotation to an actual vector, we first turn the (x, y, z) vector into a quaternion by adding a 4th element 0: (0, x, y, z).
 Let's define the rotation quaternion as `q` and the quaternion to be rotated as `p` (and the rotated quaternion as `p'`).
-To perform the rotation, we do 2 cross products: `p'` = `qpq^-1`.
+To perform the rotation, we do 2 cross products: `p'` = `qpq^-1` (where the inverse of a quaternion is the same quaternion multiplied by -1).
 To get the final rotated vector, we just extract the `x'`, `y'`, and `z'` from the rotated quaternion: (0, `x'`, `y'`, `z'`).

-In practice, computers perform rotations using matrices, since these are incredibly fast for computers to compute.
+In practice, computers perform rotations using matrices, since matrix math is incredibly fast for computers to compute.
 Quaternions can also be easily converted to rotation matrices:

 ![image](https://github.com/Michaelszeng/Notes-On-Robotics/assets/35478698/5241a0b3-83f0-4090-a9ec-3a48ab532207)